 Although the demand for lithium is soaring, lithium stocks have been drowning in a surge of new lithium producers from Chile, Argentina and Australia.
 When supply grows faster than the demand, it can trigger a sharp price drop and cause stocks to become undervalued.

 Lithium-ion batteries also require cobalt to produce.
 Unfortunately, two-thirds of the world’s cobalt is mined in the Democratic Republic of Congo, making its supply susceptible to political instability.
-And since global cobalt mine supplies are also at risk to disappear in 2020, there may not be enough cobalt to manufacture these batteries.
+And since global cobalt mine supplies are also at risk of disappearing in 2020, there may not be enough cobalt to manufacture these batteries.

 And it doesn’t help that there’s no benchmark price for lithium.
-So investors can only base the value of the industry on a handful of companies.
+So, investors can only base the industry’s value on a handful of companies.
 You’re flying blind without a full sense of the global market, leaving investors and banks struggling to manage risk.

 Some ETFs follow the full lithium cycle from mining through battery production, while others specialize in the battery industry.

 - Global X Lithium & Battery Tech ETF (LIT)

 - First Trust Nasdaq Clean Edge Smart Green Energy ETF (QCLN)

 - Amplify Advanced Battery Metals and Materials ETF (BATT)